 1. Consider going Ombré - One of the hottest color trends at the current moment is the Ombre movement.
 Ombre is the French word for shaded.
 Hair is darker on top at the roots and gradually lightens as the color moves down towards the ends.

 Although it used to be considered in poor taste to have a lot of root regrowth, now it is all the rage.
 Ombre hair can be created by your professional hair colorist and then allowed to grow out naturally over time.

-3. Opt for highlights - Select highlights which are no more then two shades lighter than your base color.
+3. Opt for highlights - Select highlights which are no more than two shades lighter than your base color.
 Since carefully applied highlights have a much softer grow-out look, it will minimize root regrowth.

 4. Play with balayage - Ask your professional hair colorist to experiment with a few balayaged highlights around the hairline.
 This will give you a fresh and sun-kissed look without the need for a lot of upkeep.

 5. Cleanse colored hair less often - Some hair color experts suggest waiting 48-72 hours after having hair colored before cleansing.
 Color experts believe waiting long enough after coloring before cleansing will help color set and last longer.

 6. Minimize heat exposure - Colored hair will last long when cleansed with TLC.
 Stretch time in-between shampoo sessions as much as possible, only cleanse with lukewarm water, and use products designed to extend the life of hair color.
 Minimize use of hot tools since the heat can cause color to fade quickly.

 7. Other color care options include only cleansing with diluted shampoo formulas (DS) or Conditioner Only Washes (Co-Wash).
 You may also ask your professional hair colorist to suggest products known to be gentle on hair color.